Strategic Planning and Student Success

 SARA

 Louisiana became a member of SARA on December 1, 2014.
-SARA is a national initiative which seeks to establish comparable national standards for the interstate offering of postsecondary distance-education courses and programs.
+SARA is a national initiative that seeks to establish comparable national standards for the interstate offering of postsecondary distance education courses and programs.
 SARA is a voluntary agreement among regional compacts (SREB, NEBHE, MHEC, and WICHE) and member states.
-Each member state approves their in-state institutions for SARA participation.
+Each member state approves its in-state institutions for SARA participation.
 Institutional membership is voluntary and open to accredited, degree-granting institutions from all sectors of postsecondary education (proprietary, public, private).
 Once approved, SARA member institutions may offer distance education programs in other SARA member states without additional authorization.
 For more information on SARA, and for the latest listing of participating states and institutions, visit www.nc-sara.org/directory

 PLEASE NOTE: As of January 11, 2021, Initial and Renewal applications have been combined into one document with a check box to select initial or renewal.
 The link to the updated application is under step #2 below.